Frequently asked questions

 Extreme Fire and Weather Conditions.

-On Code Red, Severe or Extreme Weather/Fire Danger Rating days or declared Total Fire Ban days, the gardens will be closed for public safety and your wedding will not be able to proceed.
+On Extreme and Catastrophic Fire Danger Rating days or declared Total Fire Ban days, the gardens will be closed for public safety and your wedding will not be able to proceed.
 The decision to close the Dandenong Ranges Gardens is made in accordance with the park’s Emergency Management Plan.
 In these instances, Parks Victoria will refund your permit.

 Total Fire Bans are normally declared by 5pm on the day before a ban but can be declared or revoked at any time.
 It is recommended that you check the CFA website for latest information.

-Parks Victoria recommends you consider alternative arrangements in case of a Code Red or Total Fire Ban day, or a day with Severe Weather Warning.
+Parks Victoria recommends you consider alternative arrangements in case of an Extreme, Catastrophic Fire Danger Rating or Total Fire Ban day, or a day with Severe Weather Warning.